ABOUT OUR ORGANIZATION

 Board member: Fayette County Park Advisory Board, Adventure: Fayette County Committee

 Veronica holds a Bachelor of Arts in Geography with a minor in Journalism, Media, and Communications from Mount Holyoke College.
 Experiential education has been a major part of her career since she got her start organizing environmental education clubs for local youth and adults in rural Kenya.
 She’s since facilitated at multiple outdoor education programs throughout New England before returning home to southern West Virginia.
 Most recently she developed and directed Camp Drift-A-Bit, an outdoor adventure summer program for children in southern WV.
-Favorite outdoor activity: “I love any adventure I can take with my dog, Gnarly.
-He’s my hiking, SUP boarding, and cycling buddy.”
+Veronica is a certified Prevent T2 Lifestyle Coach through the National Diabetes Prevention Program, and a CDC [email protected] trainer.
+At Active SWV, she guides workplaces through the process of establishing a culture of wellness for employees and their families.
+Favorite outdoor activity: “My latest obsession is stand up paddle boarding with my dog, but horseback riding will forever be favorite.”

 Molly Wolff, Community Engagement Assistant